 Video and mirror laryngoscopes enable practitioners to look around the curvature of the tongue and usually provide excellent laryngeal views.
 However, the tube requires an exaggerated bend angle to go around the tongue and thus may be more difficult to manipulate and insert.

+Some laryngeal mask airways have a passage to allow endotracheal intubation.
 To pass an endotracheal tube through a laryngeal mask airway, practitioners must understand how to optimally position the mask over the laryngeal inlet; there are sometimes mechanical difficulties passing the endotracheal tube.

 Flexible fiberoptic scopes and optical stylets are very maneuverable and can be used in patients with abnormal anatomy.
 However, practice is required to recognize laryngeal landmarks from a fiberoptic perspective.
 Compared with video and mirror laryngoscopes, fiberoptic scopes are more difficult to master and are more susceptible to problems with blood and secretions; also, they do not separate and divide tissue but instead must be moved through open channels.